 Allows you to enable or disable the High Definition Audio.
 The following item appears only when you enable this item.
+Configuration options: [Enabled] [Disabled]

 Front Panel Type [HD Audio]

 Allows you to set the front panel audio connector (AAFP) mode to legacy AC'97 or high-definition audio depending on the audio standard that the front panel audio module supports.
 Configuration options: [AC97] [HD Audio]